 Leading Innovation with Soft Skills and Motivation

-In disruptive innovation—a term coined by Clayton Christensen—the key is to find new attributes for a different market.
-One example is the introduction of shampoo designed for lower-income people in India, who tended to wash their hair with soap instead.
+Disruptive innovation—a concept introduced by Clayton Christensen—means finding new attributes for a different market.
+One example is the introduction of shampoo designed for the lower-income population in India, who previously only used soap.
 The single-use shampoo sachet took India by storm.
 This idea was neither high-tech nor investment-heavy; all it took was a new way of thinking.
 With this move, shampoo manufacturers gained millions of new customers without having to invest in technology or change their product.
-All they had to do was introduce a new sales format for people who thought they couldn’t afford shampoo.
+All they had to do was introduce an inexpensive format for people who thought they couldn’t afford shampoo.
 To change a market, you need creativity and the courage to be different.

 Cheap smartphones are another disruptive innovation.
 This product puts smartphone technology within the reach of people in developing countries who, until recently, thought they would never be able to afford it.

-In the aerospace industry, the biggest challenges have to do with regulation.
-This is the case for drones—a technology that is sure to change our lives, but the conditions and regulations that affect drone flight vary from one country to the next.
-Regulation is a challenge that these companies must overcome, and the soft skills of persuasion are needed in order to reassure government authorities.
+Another example is the aerospace industry, where the biggest challenges have to do with regulation.
+This is the case for drones—a technology that is sure to change our lives.
+The conditions and regulations affecting drone flight vary from one country to the next.
+Faced with this obstacle, drone-makers must overcome the challenge of regulation by using the soft skills of persuasion to reassure government authorities.

 Companies are used to competing for the same customers, but if one company manages to create a new market, it can be the leader without having any competition.
 To do this, the company must differentiate itself and stay relevant to the market niche in order to remain successful.

-Hard skills are the foundation, but soft skills are the essence, the difference between success and failure—of technology as well as leadership.
-And what’s interesting about soft skills is that they don’t really cost any money.
+Hard skills are obviously the foundation, but soft skills are the essence, the difference between success and failure.
+And the interesting thing about soft skills is that they don’t really cost any money.

 Soft skills for leadership

-Putting a man on the moon required intelligence, courage, bravery, resources, adaptability, understanding, leadership, many years of research, funding, training, vision, ambition, and a deadline—in this case, the space race between the Americans and the Soviets.
+Putting a man on the moon required intelligence, courage, resources, adaptability, understanding, leadership, many years of research, funding, training, vision, ambition, and a deadline—in this case, the space race between the Americans and the Soviets.
 In other words, a large part of the achievement had nothing to do with the hard skills of technique and technology, but rather with soft skills.

-It’s true that traditional education has always focused on technical skills, but soft skills are essential if you want to compete and do something truly special.
-We need to change the way we think about education because a leader needs more than just technical qualities: soft skills are also a must.
-According to the Carnegie Institute of Technology, “85% of your financial success is due to your personality and ability to communicate, negotiate and lead.
-Shockingly, only 15% is due to technical knowledge.”
+It’s true that traditional education has always focused on technical skills, but soft skills are essential if you want to compete and create new things.
+We therefore need to change the way we think about education.
+To be a leader, you need soft skills.
+According to the Carnegie Institute of Technology, 85% of a person’s financial success is due to personality and ability to communicate, negotiate and lead, whereas only 15% is due to technical knowledge.
 Soft skills are what give you an advantage.

-Hard skills are the foundation, but soft skills are the essence, the difference between success and failure—of technology as well as leadership.
-And what’s interesting about soft skills is that they don’t really cost any money.
-Some companies even expect their employees to have an entrepreneurial attitude.
-This is something we’ll need to remember in the future, when most technical activity is done by robots, because soft skills will allow us to be more creative.
+Hard skills are obviously the foundation, but soft skills are the essence, the difference between success and failure.
+And the interesting thing about soft skills is that they don’t really cost any money.
+A growing number of companies require their professionals to have an entrepreneurial attitude.
+This is something we’ll need to remember in the future, when most technical activity is being performed by robots.
+Soft skills will allow us to differentiate ourselves in terms of creativity.

 Innovation starts with motivation

-The key to success lies in how you communicate and how you motivate your teams.
-To innovate, you need both responsibility and opportunity.
-You have to start small and work your way up.
+Communication and team motivation play a key role in success and innovation.
+In this dynamic, it is important to value every achievement—no matter how small—before you can aim higher.
 If I ask you to jump over a wall, you’ll say you can’t do it.
 But if I ask you to take a single step, it seems more doable.
-Of all the changes involved in a process or project, it’s the small ones that have a multiplier effect.
-Moreover, big changes are very risky and might not work—and if they don’t, the effect is very harmful.
-The way forward is to introduce small changes, generate understanding and trust, and build on it.
+Small changes by everyone involved in a process or project can have a multiplier effect.
+Moreover, big changes are very risky and might not work—and if they don’t, the effect is counterproductive.
+Strategies should focus on promoting small changes, generating understanding and trust, and building on this foundation.

 Gandhi once said: “Be the change you want to see in the world.”
-This means you have the opportunity when you have the responsibility.
-You have more power than you think, but when you make a decision there are many options to consider.
-Leadership has changed greatly.
+The leadership model has changed greatly.
 Today, one of a leader’s tasks is to create an environment where everyone can flourish and give the best of themselves.
-Hence the importance of internal—not external—motivation, which consists mainly of people noticing and sensing that they are making progress, doing meaningful things, feeling valued, acting autonomously, and seeing themselves as stakeholders in the project.
+Internal motivation—that which resides within people—is very important.
+Therefore, people need to perceive progress, do meaningful things, feel valued, act autonomously, and see themselves as stakeholders in the project.